dbmdz/flusswerk/README.md

 ### Configuration

-All configuraton magic happens in Spring's `application.yml`.
+All configuration magic happens in Spring's `application.yml`.

 A minimal configuration might look like: